 The food can be excellent and the streetscapes splendid.
 And it’s often got a trick or two up its sleeve.
-Like the fact that the best location in town is given over to a swimming complex, or the quality and inventiveness of the home made food in the local art gallery, or the fact that the upper section of the post office tower is about five degrees off true, if true is the alignment of the building’s walls and the line of the streets it fronts.
+Like the fact that the best location in town is given over to a swimming complex, or the quality and inventiveness of the home made food in the local art gallery, or the fact that the upper section of the post office tower is about five degrees off true, if true is alignment with the building’s walls and the street it fronts.

 We got off the plane there and spent half a day in the lately refurbished Queen Victoria gallery.
 We were drawn by the long-running exhibition of wilderness photography and a first class collection of Piguenits of whose work I am very fond.But they had also done something very smart and got Tasmanian artist David Keeling to respond in his own way to some of the key works in the standing collection.
 These fake windows with Launceston scenery are inserted between the brick ribs of the gallery wall, a lovely trompe l’oeil.

 However one reason for beginning here is that I wanted an excuse to stick in a couple of favourite photos taken on Ben Lomond, Tasmania’s second highest mountain, not far south-east of Launceston and legitimated by the fact that we have climbed it with Keith and Gill even if it didn’t look quite like this that day.